rickymedrano/VertDocs/docs/FullNodes/raspberry-pi.md

 -----------------------------------------

 ### 6.)
 Transfer Blocks and verthash.dat to USB Flash Drive, Create `vertcoin.conf` & Soft Link to USB Flash Drive

+Next, we want to transfer certain Vertcoin Core files from our main computer to the Pi.
+If you're using Linux on your main comoputer, can use the built in scp command in the terminal If you're using Windows on your main computer, you can use WinSCP

+*Add Linux Dropdown*

+Navigate to ./vertcoin
+`cd ~/.vertcoin
+scp peers.dat pi@192.168.1.22:/mnt/vertcoin
+scp -r blocks pi@192.168.1.22:/mnt/vertcoin scp verthash.dat pi@192.168.1.22:/mnt/vertcoin`

+*Add Windows Dropdown*

 >WinSCP (Windows Secure Copy) is a free and open-source SFTP, FTP, WebDAV, Amazon S3 and SCP client for Microsoft Windows.
 Its main function is secure file transfer between a local and a remote computer.
 Beyond this, WinSCP offers basic file manager and file synchronization functionality.
 For secure transfers, it uses Secure Shell (SSH) and supports the SCP protocol in addition to SFTP.